Article Courtesy of Garden Gate

 If you’d like to entertain a large group, turn a small deck or patio into a gateway to the rest of the yard.
 Set up food and drink stations on the patio, and then provide tall tables out in the yard for guests to stand around.
 Not only will this encourage them to mingle, but they’ll also get to check out your beautiful garden up close!

-Another thing that helps this deck feel intimate is the fact that it’s surrounded by lots of lush plants.
-Sitting here is almost like sitting in the garden.
+Another thing that helps a deck feel intimate is when it’s surrounded by lots of lush plants.
 Choose one or two fragrant plants to grow by the table so guests catch a hint of scent every time a breeze stirs.

 With just a few easy adjustments and a little creative thinking, any space, whether large or small, can multitask as both a relaxing backyard getaway and the neighborhood’s favorite gathering place.